-Friction welding creates mechanical friction between workpieces, heating the materials until they reach a plastic state (non-melting) at the joint interface.
+Friction welding, a solid state technology, creates mechanical friction between workpieces, heating the materials until they reach a plastic state (non-melting) at the joint interface.
 The materials are then forged together by force, creating a joint.
 Friction welded joints offers numerous benefits over other joining techniques including elimination of filler metal or flux, higher quality joints, a very small heat affected zone, and no coarse grain formations.

 A major advantage of friction welding is that it allows dissimilar materials to be joined.
 In fact, nearly half of the welds made through friction welding are for joining of dissimilar materials.
 Normally the wide difference in melting points of the two materials would make it impossible to weld using traditional techniques and would require some sort of mechanical connection.
 Friction welding provides a “full strength” bond nearly that of the parent metal with no additional weight.

-As compared to alternative joining processes, SpinMeld offers significant advantages: It is quick, inexpensive, eliminates the need for consumables, provides in-process monitoring for quality assurance, and due to its solid-state nature allows the parts being joined to retain properties close to those of the parent materials.
+As compared to alternative joining processes, SpinMeld systems offers significant advantages: The process is extremely quick, inexpensive, eliminates the need for consumables, provides in-process monitoring for quality assurance, and due to its solid-state nature allows the parts being joined to retain properties close to those of the parent materials.
+Shafts, valve bodies, pistons, brackets and airbag inflators are just some of the components well-suited for SpinMeld production.

 Through our Solid-State Joining Center, we provide pre-production, prototype and low volume friction welding and refill friction stir spot welding part production using our in-house SpinMeld and SpotMeld systems.
 We can run a variety of materials and components that are round, hex or symmetric shaped such as standard nut, flange nut, stud or flat.